 The more competition, the less webpages you will need to compare due to a higher link count.
 If you are in a service space many of your competitors may not even have a backlink to a ranking page.

-Local businesses should be most focused on local links.
+These type sof backlinks that local businesses should be most focused on the most are local links.
 These rarely present the opportunity to dictate how your link is placed.
 Luckily, what the data shows to work the best are Branded and Naked anchor text.
 This makes sense from a user and search engine point of view when pointing to your homepage so keep all links pointing here Branded or Naked.

 For your content and service pages you should take the advice above if you are engaging in a link building campaign that goes past your local area.